 Because you quite honestly spend a lot of time in your bathroom, choosing a good bathroom paint color is a final but necessary step to the process of painting your bathroom.

 What color works best for bathrooms?
 It all depends on the mood you want to set.

-Blue bathrooms bring a sense of calmness and bring a spa-like essense to your room.
+Blue bathrooms bring a sense of calmness and bring a spa-like essence to your room.
 Bright white also brings a ton of light in your bathroom and can help to wake you up in the morning as it reflects the morning light.
-Gray is an excellent option for highlighting beautiful marble countertops or patterned tile.
+Gray is an excellent option for highlighting beautiful marble countertops or patterned tiles.

-If light colors aren’t your thing, you can also opt for a darker color such black or charcoal gray to accent your bathroom walls.
+If light colors aren’t your thing, you can also opt for a darker color, such as black or charcoal gray, to accent your bathroom walls.
 Whatever color you choose, you want to make the decision wisely as you will spend a ton of time looking at it.

 This paint has absolutely everything you need and has had an excellent repertoire among those who have undertaken a bathroom paint job.
 Overall, Sherwin-Williams hit the nail on the head with this one with one of the best bathroom paints.

 Valspar delivers when it comes to creating one of the very best bathroom paints.
 With a semi-gloss sheen that shines effortlessly, this paint is ideal for high traffic areas such as your bathroom.
 Their slogan “Stands up to anything™” is a bold statement they make regarding this paint, and it holds true.

 This paint + primer formula makes it much easier to paint your bathroom by taking a step away from the process.
 This paint is high hiding and holds up extremely well to any sort of fading, even if your bathroom is perched directly in the sunlight.